rivy/example-bforrest.github.com/source/_posts/2011-08-25-EF-Code-First-&-AppHarbor.markdown

 After a bit of googling, I found a reference to this [EF Tables only](href="http://nuget.org/List/Packages/EFCodeFirst.CreateTablesOnly"] Nuget package.
 From the package writeup:

-<blockquote>Adds a IDatabaseInitializer implementation for EF Code First CTP5, as a workaround for situations where you need to update the tables, but can&#8217;t recreate the database.
+        Adds a IDatabaseInitializer implementation for EF Code First CTP5, as a workaround for situations where you need to update the tables, but can&#8217;t recreate the database.
 Works with AppHabor.
-To use simply set the DontDropDbJustCreateTablesIfModelChanged class as IDatabaseInitializer with DbDatabase.SetInitializer.</blockquote>
+To use simply set the DontDropDbJustCreateTablesIfModelChanged class as IDatabaseInitializer with DbDatabase.SetInitializer.

 This package put a code file into the application&#8217;s App_Start folder.
 By un-commenting this line: